andrew-codes/softwarecraftsman.github.com/source/_posts/2013-02-03-using-rake-in-net-projects.markdown

 comments: true
 categories: ["rake", "ruby", "automation"]
 ---
 This article will demonstrate how I have utilized Ruby [Rake](http://rake.rubyforge.org/), the [Albacore](https://github.com/derickbailey/Albacore) task library, and a few other Ruby gems for build automation in my .NET projects.
 Hopefully this will be a good source to help those wishing to do the same.
-Keep in mind that this is not a beginner's guide and assumes you are already somewhat familiar with Rake.
+Keep in mind that this is not a beginner&#8217;s guide and assumes you are already somewhat familiar with Rake.
 For those that prefer a more "hands-on" approach, the **[source code](https://gitlab.wearesoftwarecraftsmen.com/public)** for this article can be found with my other [public projects](https://gitlab.wearesoftwarecraftsmen.com/public). <!--More-->

 The Goals
 ----------------------------
-Before writing any Ruby, it's important to determine exactly what it is you are trying to automate with Rake.
+Before writing any Ruby, it&#8217;s important to determine exactly what it is you are trying to automate with Rake.
 This will serve as a guide in what and how you write your Rake tasks.
 I set out with the following goals in mind:

 * Compile the .NET project
 * Run all [Mspec test specifications]({% post_url 2013-01-19-getting-started-with-mspec-machine-dot-specifications %}) for  project